twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.201-202 holden by himself wondering p.204 life immortality of youth p.206 - miller wants to do more with his life
+p.201-202 holden by himself wondering p.204 life immortality of youth p.206 - miller wants to do more with his life p.214 - everyone is chilling besides holden, they dont want to leave tycho but he still has vengance